Lunar-Dawn/areodin/src/general/languages.md

 ## Hittipo

 Of the many things left behind after [the Evacuation](/history/evacuation) the languages of the old world are some of the most noticeable ones.
-After the Evacuation was complete [Skyhaven](/places/skyhaven) was left with several thousand with no universal shared language.
+After the Evacuation was complete [Skyhaven](/places/skyhaven) was inhabited by several thousand people with no universal shared language.
 Fortunately, through many layers of translation, everyone was able to communicate with each other, albeit inefficiently.

-What eventually came from this hodgepodge was Hittipo, a creole composed of several old-world languages that was codified by a group of linguists before it evolved as a standard language.
-It now serves as the near-universal lingua franca of Areodin.
+What arose from this mixing was Hittipo, a creole composed of several old-world languages.
+Hittipo was eventually codified by a group of linguists into a formal language and has since evolved as a standard language.
+It now serves as the lingua franca and near-universal mother tongue of Areodin.

 ## Other Languages